LuciMacedo/sunnyagency/README-templete.md

 # Frontend Mentor - Loopstudios landing page solution

 This is a solution to the [Sunny](https://www.frontendmentor.io).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building real projects.

 ## Table of contents